 The League invites you to nominate a person worthy of recognition for contributions to your community.
 If you represent an organization, your nominee does not need to be a member.
 Feel free to submit an updated form for a previous nominee.
+Nominations are closed for 2019, but will re-open early next year.

-We have somewhat modified our guidelines from previous years.
-This year, the nominee should be a Kansas resident over age 18 whose efforts have promoted transparency in government.
+The nominee should be a Kansas resident over age 18 whose efforts have promoted transparency in government.
 The activities for which he or she is nominated may be volunteer work or an extension of a regular job position.
 Some accomplishments worthy of consideration include:

 - Attempting to increase citizen participation in government